therobinkim/lets-learn-vagrant/README.md

 * Download Vagrant from https://www.vagrantup.com/downloads.html.
 * Download VirtualBox from https://www.virtualbox.org/.
 * `git clone` this repository.
-* `cd` your local clone of this repository.
+* `cd` into your local clone of this repository.
 * Run `vagrant up`.
 * Afterwards, run `vagrant ssh`
   * If you run into any issues over port 4567, you're likely running another vagrant instance that's using the same port.
 You can either run destroy the other vagrant instance or modify the `Vagrantfile` to avoid this port reusage issue.
-* After you successfully ssh into your virtual machine, run `cd /vagrant` from your guest machine.
+* After you successfully ssh into your virtual machine, your working directory will already have been changed to `/code` (on your guest machine).
   * Your host machine (where you ran `vagrant ssh` from) and guest machine (the Ubuntu instance accessed via `vagrant ssh`) will have synced folders.
-  * Your host machine's `./` directory (where you ran `vagrant ssh` from and where your `Vagrantfile` exists) is connected to...
+  * Your host machine's `../` directory (the directory in which your cloned `lets-learn-vagrant` repo is located in) is connected to...
-  * Your guest machine's `/vagrant` directory, so you'll have to run `cd /vagrant` from the ssh session.
+  * Your guest machine's `/code` directory.
   * Any changes on the host machine's synced folder will be reflected on the guest machine's synced folder.
   * Any changes on the guest machine's synced folder will be reflected on the host machine's synced folder.
-* Run `node index.js` from your guest machine.
+* Run `cd lets-learn-vagrant` and `node index.js` from your guest machine.
 * Navigate to [http://localhost:4567/](http://localhost:4567/) via a browser from your host machine.
 * If you can see a web page there, you've succeeded!